When Dark Matter Heats Up: A Model-Independent Search for Non-Cold Behavior: Theoretical set-up

 In terms of the dimensionless comoving distance, $D(z) = \int_0^z \frac{dz'}{E(z')}$, the EoS of DM can be written as

 Now, regarding the DE sector that appears in equations~(\ref{eos-DM-rec-E}) and~(\ref{eos-DM-rec-D}) through the term $\widetilde{\Omega}_{\rm DE}$, one can consider either a constant or a dynamical EoS for DE.
-However, in this work, we adopt the simplest case by setting $w_{\rm DE} = -1$, corresponding to a vacuum energy density.
+However, in this work, we adopt the simplest case by setting $w_{\rm DE} = -1$, corresponding to a vacuum energy density, and thus $\widetilde{\Omega}_{\rm DE}$ becomes constant and actually represents the present-day value of the DE density parameter, i.e., $\widetilde{\Omega}_{\rm DE}(z = 0) = \Omega_{\rm DE,0}$.